Before 2020, the term ‘Long-COVID’ did not exist. Now it is a term that is a lot more familiar.

 - Palpitations

 Physiotherapy is vital to the management process.
-We can:

 - Assess the individual problems you are presenting with whether it be at home, when your outdoors or at work